benmizel/mrtodo-api/README.md

 **POST /auth/refresh-token**

-- Logged in user requests a new refresh token to avoid initial expiration of the inital access token.
+- Logged-in user requests a new refresh token to avoid the initial expiration of the access token.

 Parameters:
-- accessToken: taken from cookie and header to prove authentication and reissues appropriate refresh token to keep user logged in.
+- accessToken: taken from the cookie and header to prove authentication and reissue an appropriate refresh token to keep the user logged in.

 Response:
 ```